 WHAT HAPPENS IF I GET SICK, OR IF MY FAMILY MEMBER GETS SICK?

 Currently, anyone in NYS can get a COVID-19 test for any reason.
 Testing sites in certain counties are limited to those who have been referred by contact tracers or who are symptomatic, but testing by private physicians and testing run by the NYS Department of Health is available without an excuse or referral needed.
 However, as of September 1, 2020, private insurance companies may not cover the cost of such testing unless it is ordered by a physician.
 Thus, if you need a test because a contact tracer has told you that you were in contact with a confirmed positive case, or if you need a test as a condition of your schooling or employment, your health insurer may not cover it after September 1.
 Contact your health insurance provider for more information.
 Tests remain free at testing sites run by the county departments of health or the NYS Department of Health.
-Governor Cuomo has also ordered insurance companies to waive copays for telemedicine options until June 18th, which allow you to describe your symptoms to a doctor via video chat, telephone, or Internet in order to be diagnosed.
+Governor Cuomo also ordered insurance companies to waive copays for telemedicine options until June 18th, which allow you to describe your symptoms to a doctor via video chat, telephone, or Internet in order to be diagnosed.
 Some insurance providers are extending the waiver of cost sharing for telemedicine past June 18th.
 Please contact your treating physician or your insurance company for information about telemedicine options.